grid reference TM 137 457Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 16/05/2018

 Ipswich Waveneyhistorical era: late 20th century

 560 Bramford Rd

-Run as a private club called Churchill's until 2004.
-Demolished in Aug 2007 for a new low cost housing project.
+After closing as a pub, it was run as a private club called Churchill's until 2004.
+It was demolished in August 2007 for a new low cost housing project.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)